Activities for the Inpatient Setting

 • Outline how the Need-driven Dementia-compromised Behaviour model (NDB) can be used to derive effective activity prescription.

-• Recognise that recreational and social activity is an efficient strategy to reduce some responsive behaviours and enhance mood.
+• Recognise that recreational and social activity is an efficient strategy to reduce some changed behaviour and enhance mood.

 • Identify appropriate activity resources for the hospital setting.